 - Automatic capture of metadata that facilitates appropriate protection of information

-Dissemination controls are also included in the Titus marking and metadata process.
+Dissemination controls are also included in the DCS marking and metadata process.
 Automated dissemination of information protects data from unauthorized users, metadata that identifies categories of authorized users is captured when employees mark documents in accordance with government policies.
 This metadata can be used by federal systems to ensure that sensitive information is not shared beyond the defined authorized users.

 Customize the user experience for each of your user groups.
-Because federal users have unique needs often down to the unit level, the Titus solution provides small and large user groups with the views, markings and prompts needed for a specific mission.
+Because federal users have unique needs often down to the unit level, the DCS solution provides small and large user groups with the views, markings and prompts needed for a specific mission.

 Integration with CNSI requirements

 The DCS marking application is a proven marking tool for classified information.
 The implementation of CUI markings by federal departments and agencies will be unique for each agency and unit mission.
 Some agencies may not apply CUI markings when a document contains classified information.
 Other agencies will mark both the classified and controlled information within the same document.
 DCS can meet all of these individual needs.

 DCS provides a customizable application that allows federal agencies to decide what markings to apply.
 As standards and requirements change during the implementation period, DCS can be changed and modified on-the-fly to ensure that mission priorities continue to be met even during changes in policies and standards.

 Optional advanced user decision support with Machine Learning